pingcap/docs/storage-engine/titan-configuration.md

 ## Parameters

 By properly configuring Titan parameters, you can effectively improve database performance and resource utilization.
+This section introduces some key parameters you can use.

 ### `min-blob-size`